 in Western North Carolina

-Why is mental health a key health issue in western North Carolina?
+Why is obesity a key health issue in western North Carolina?

 Western North Carolina (WNC) Data:

-Approximately 11% of adults in WNC are dissatisfied with life.
-The following adult populations were significantly more likely to be dissatisfied with life in 2018:
+The following adult populations were significantly more likely to be obese in 2018:

 Differences in health outcomes across social groups, economic status, and racial/ethnic identity are closely linked with disparities in social determinants of health, which disproportionately burden individuals and communities who experience systemic disadvantage and/ or discrimination.
 See our data story on the social determinants of health to learn more about how the conditions in which people are born, live, work, play, learn, worship, and age can influence their ability to achieve good health for themselves and their families.

-What did the region say is the story behind the mental health numbers?
+What did the region say is the story behind the obesity numbers?

 Source: WNCHN - Online Key Informant Survey, 2018